Stafford Repp: Personal life

 Repp was married and had five children.

-Repp died at age 56 on November 5, 1974, in Inglewood, California.
+Repp died of a heart attack at age 56 on November 5, 1974, while at Hollywood Park Racetrack in Inglewood, California.
 He is interred at Westminster Memorial Park in Westminster, California.
 After his death, his sister, a television writer, established the Stafford Repp Memorial Scholarship for alumni of his alma mater, Lowell High School.